-Travel by train between Vienna, Austria and Amsterdam, Netherlands is: Partially open.
+Travel between Vienna, Austria and Amsterdam, Netherlands by train is: Unrestricted.

-The above information was last checked on 1/20/22.
-Remember to check the latest COVID-19 travel safety regulations for your train to Amsterdam from Vienna closer to your date of departure here
+The information above was last checked on 11/17/22.
+Remember to review the latest COVID-19 travel safety regulations for your train from Vienna to Amsterdam as this information can change.

-Return travel from Netherlands to Austria is: Partially open.
+Return travel from Netherlands to Austria is: Unrestricted.

-Entry into Austria is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+Entry into Austria is allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands

 Requirements for reentering: